 - Specify a different ReplyTo address to receive replies on a different email address.

-- Bypass the daily sending limit – if you have to send emails to a large group, the program will automatically split the job into smaller batches and execute them on consecutive days so that you never exceed the quota.
+- Since there’s a daily sending limit, the program will automatically split the mail sending job into smaller batches and execute them on consecutive days so that you never exceed the Google Scripts quota.

 Gmail Mail Merge – Points to Remember